 - Students residing in on-campus housing who depart at Thanksgiving break will receive a room (and board if applicable) credit for the time period after Thanksgiving break since they will not be living on-campus

-- Guidelines and signage are being developed to promote social distancing and appropriate event management practices
+- Guidelines and signage have been posted to promote physical distancing and appropriate event management practices

 - The physical arrangement of classrooms, meeting rooms and event spaces is being assessed based on lower capacity requirements

-- Cleaning supplies are being ordered so they will be available in classrooms, meeting rooms, main departmental offices, and common area spaces
+- Cleaning supplies are available in classrooms, meeting rooms, main departmental offices, and common area spaces

 - COVID-19 testing